Alex Stewart (American football)

-Alex Stewart (born August 24, 1964) is a former Jamaican-born American football defensive end in the National Football League (NFL) for the Minnesota Vikings and Dallas Cowboys.
+Alex Stewart (born August 24, 1964) is a Jamaican-born former professional football defensive end in the National Football League (NFL) for the Minnesota Vikings and Dallas Cowboys.
 He played college football at Cal State Fullerton.

-Early years
+Early life

 Stewart was born in the West Indies (Kingston), Jamaica on August 24, 1964.
 In December 1977, his family migrated to Canada to avoid the political turmoil of his native country.

 He eventually moved to the United States.
-Stewart first played high school football at Malverne High School in Malverne, New York before transferring to play football at Uniondale High School in Uniondale, New York.
+Stewart first played high school football at Malverne High School in Malverne, New York, before transferring to play football at Uniondale High School in Uniondale, New York.

 College career

 He moved on to Nassau Community College but did not play football.
 He began his college career at Fresno City College for two seasons and earned J.C.
 Grid-Wire All-American honors.
 He later moved on to the University of Southern California.
 After the firing of head coach Ted Tollner and not playing in any games, he decided to transfer to Cal State Fullerton to play out his final year of eligibility.

 As a senior, he was played mostly at nose guard.
 After being slowed by injuries early on the year, he finished with 38 tackles and 9 sacks in eight games.
 He was named the North's outstanding defensive player (registering 3 sacks) at the 1988 Senior Bowl and also played in the 1989 Blue-Gray Game.